Roscoe Arbuckle: In popular culture

 In April and May 2006, the Museum of Modern Art in New York City mounted a 56-film, month-long retrospective of all of Arbuckle's known surviving work, running the entire series twice.

 Arbuckle is the subject of a 2004 novel titled I, Fatty by author Jerry Stahl.
 The Day the Laughter Stopped by David Yallop and Frame-Up!
 The Untold Story of Roscoe "Fatty" Arbuckle by Andy Edmonds are other books on Arbuckle's life.
 The 1963 novel Scandal in Eden by Garet Rogers is a fictionalized version of the Arbuckle scandal.

 Fatty Arbuckle's was an American-themed restaurant chain in the UK named after Arbuckle.

 The 2009 novel Devil's Garden is based on the Arbuckle trials.
 The main character in the story is Dashiell Hammett, a Pinkerton detective in San Francisco at the time of the trials.

-NOFX's 2012 album Self Entitled has a song called I, Fatty about Arbuckle.
+NOFX's 2012 album Self Entitled has a song called "I, Fatty" about Arbuckle.

-The 2020 remake of Perry Mason features a minor character named Chubby Carmichael who is based on Arbuckle.

 The 2021 French graphic novel Fatty : le premier roi d'Hollywood, by Nadar and Julien Frey, portrays the period from Arbuckle's early days in Hollywood to his death.

-Arbuckle is referred to in a nonsensical fashion in "Have You Seen Me?", a song by comedy metal band GWAR on their album America Must Be Destroyed.
+The character Orville Pickwick is based on Arbuckle in Damien Chazelle's 2022 film Babylon, played by Troy Metcalf.

+In Curb Your Enthusiasms Season 12 Episode 8, "The Colostomy Bag," Larry David in discussion with Conan O'Brien claims that Arbuckle attacked a stranger with a beer bottle after being spoken to in public.

+During the third season of Hacks, a biopic about Arbuckle becomes a central part of the plot starting with episode 7, "The Deborah Vance Christmas Spectacular."
+In the episode, Christopher Lloyd plays a fictional grandson of Arbuckle's (in real life Arbuckle had no children).